 Rainfall (5-8 mm over 24 hours) can cause major decline in DBM populations.
 Larvae can be dislodged from plants and drown.
 Re-check after rain if a spray has been scheduled.

 There may be multiple, overlapping generations in a crop.
-The rate of DBM development is highly dependant on temperature, for example the lifecycle from egg to adult takes:
+DBM development is highly dependant on temperature; the lifecycle from egg to adult takes:

 Egg parasitoids are effective in reducing crop damage (larvae don’t emerge from eggs), larval parasitoids will reduce the amount of damaged caused by larvae.
 Diadromus does not prevent damage to the crop by the larvae it attacks at pre-pupae and pupae, but is important in overall population control.

-Predatory beneficial insects: Brown lacewing, ladybirds, spiders, damsel bug
+Predatory beneficial insects include brown lacewing, ladybirds, spiders, damsel bug

 Rapidly increasing, large populations of DBM will not be controlled by beneficial insects.
 However, small populations may be contained by the activity of parasitoids and predators.